- How To Prepare To Evacuate

-21. Choose an out of town contact.
+21. Choose an out-of-town contact.

-It may be easier to make long distance calls than local.
 Set meeting places, one right outside your home and one outside your neighborhood.
 Compile contact info for family members including work & school.
 Plan escape routes from home as well as safe places in case of flood, tornado, hurricane, etc. Prepare a list of people, boarding facilities, & vets where pets can go.

 You Can Buy Premade Evacuation Kits

 If you don’t want to put together a kit or don’t have time, but you’re feeling the urgency to have one on hand for whatever reason, there are plenty of sources for buying a kit already made up.
 Here are two:

 The chances of a disaster happening while you’re away from home are at least as likely as the opposite.
 If you can’t get to all your carefully prepared supplies, you’re no more “ready” than the next person.
 Having your car stocked with some basics is a good idea (but certainly not a baby step):